 Renegade features two fantastic game modes, here you will find an overview of both the single player game and the multiplayer mode known as “Command & Conquer Mode”.

-In the single player game you assume the role of Havoc, an elite GDI commando who fights and explores from a first or third-person viewpoint.
+In the singleplayer section of the game, you assume the role of Havoc, an elite GDI commando who fights and explores from a first or third-person viewpoint.
 Battling through exotic indoor and outdoor environments, you’re free to use both brute force and stealth in your mission objectives against the evil Brotherhood of Nod.
 The game unfolds in a movie style presentation during the mission at hand and in between missions.

 Every mission is different, on some missions you will require some heave fire-power to achieve your objective while in other missions stealth will be only way through.

 As you progress you will have the opportunity to get up close and personal with everything in the C&C universe, fire all the weapons like the Tiberium Rifle, place an Ion Beacon to wipe out a Nod base.
 Drive the huge Mammoth tank over some Nod troopers.
 If it was the original C&C RTS game you will find in Renegade!